-He joined Mindful Health Solutions in Late Summer of 2019.
+He joined Mindful Health Solutions in the late Summer of 2019.

-Dr. Lui completed his undergraduate at University of California, Berkeley- College of Letters and Science.
-He was on the Dean’s List for outstanding academic achievement and was recipient of the Regent’s and Chancellor’s Scholarship, a prestigious scholarship offered to a small number of students.
+Dr. Lui completed his undergraduate at the University of California, Berkeley College of Letters and Science.
+He was on the Dean’s List for outstanding academic achievement and was the recipient of the Regent’s and Chancellor’s Scholarship, a prestigious scholarship offered to a small number of students.
 He received his Bachelor of Science in Economics and completed several pre-med classes as well.

 Sherzai, D., Sherzai, A., Lui, K., Pan, D., Chiou, D., Bazargan, M., Shaheen, M. “The Association between Diabetes and Dementia among Elderly Individuals: A Nationwide Inpatient Sample Analysis.”
 J Geriatr Psychiatry Neurol.
 2016 May; 29(3): 120–125.